Honoring the best in broadcast, documentary and online reporting #duPont2017

 KNBC-TV, Los Angeles, California, “The Slow Guillotine”

-KQED, San Francisco, for local coverage of teh 1968 political campaigns
+KQED, San Francisco, for local coverage of the 1968 political campaigns

 National Educational Television and Public Broadcast Laboratory, “Defense and Domestic Needs: The Contest for Tomorrow”